bootphon/seshat/docs/source/manager-reference.rst

 .. note:: Apart from the wiki page's content and assigning tasks, none of the campaigns' properties can be edited.
    The most important field where this is enforced is the campaign's :ref:`textgrid-checking-scheme`.
-This is to ensure that all TextGrid files submitted to a campaign are of "cast in the same mould".
+This is to ensure that all TextGrid files submitted to a campaign are "cast in the same mould".
 If you wish to use another (even slightly different) checking scheme, create another campaign with a new scheme.

 Campaign Wiki Page